Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Let’s take a break from our regularly scheduled program to hear from a travel blogger friend of mine in my new guest post series, “Offbeat Travel” – highlighting lesser known destinations that I’ve yet to visit.
 Here’s Nicole of Travelgal Nicole, a whirlwind of a world traveler who has visited over 90 countries to date, including some of the least visited – or even heard of – countries like Micronesia.
-Yes, that’s a country and not just a joke from Zoolander!
+Yes, that’s actually a country, and not just a joke from Zoolander!
 She’s even been to Nauru, which sees only 200 visitors per year!
-So, without further ado, here’s Nicole outlining some of the best things to do in Livingstone, Zambia.
+So, without further ado, here’s Nicole telling you all about Livingstone, Zambia – things to do, what to see, and more!

 Livingstone is located in the southwestern part of Zambia and is the tourist capital of Victoria Falls.
 Livingstone is a historic British colonial city and is named after David Livingstone, who first explored the area.
 It’s a great place to base yourself while taking day trips to do other things from there.
 Here are some of the best things to do in Livingstone, Zambia and the surrounding areas:

 1. Visit the Victoria Falls, or Mosi oa Tunya (“The Smoke that Thunders”)